 Robert Bosch GmbH (Bosch)

-The company division Mobility Solutions is one of the leading suppliers in the automotive industry, at worldwide level.
-It concentrates mobility competencies – automation, electrification and networking – and offers holistic mobility solutions.
-The business segments are fuel injection and ancillary components for combustion engines, as well as solutions for the electrification of the drive system, safety and assistance systems, technology for user-friendly infotainment and inter-vehicle communication, workshop concepts as well as technology and service for the motor vehicle trade.
-Important innovations such as the electronic motor management, the ESP® anti-skid system or the common-rail diesel technology come from Bosch.
+Bosch is worldwide one of the leading suppliers in the automotive industry.
+The company division ‘Mobility Solutions’ concentrates competencies in the area of mobility – automation, electrification and connectivity – and offers holistic mobility solutions.
+The business segments include fuel injection and ancillary components for combustion engines, as well as solutions for the electrification of the drive system, safety and assistance systems, technology for user-friendly infotainment and inter-vehicle communication, workshop concepts as well as technology and services for automobile trade.
+Important innovations such as the electronic motor management, the ESP® anti-skid system or the common-rail diesel technology derive from Bosch.